WillongWANG/Knowledge-extraction-and-reasoning-from-complex-table/README.md

 3. Merge Text Blocks into Cells Based on Column Distance
 4. Reconstruct and Output the Original Table

-The final result will be an organized table of your original table image saved as ```organized_table.csv```, effectively addressing challenges such as multi-field columns, merged cells, and superscripts referencing footnotes or annotations in complex tables.
+The final result will be an organized table of your original table image saved as ```organized_table.csv```, **effectively addressing challenges such as multi-field columns, merged cells, and superscripts referencing footnotes or annotations in complex tables.**

-[Knowledge extraction tools](https://github.com/WillongWANG/Knowledge-extraction-from-complex-table/blob/main/Knowledge%20extraction%20tools.pdf) collects some knowledge extraction tools, including Document Parser supporting PDF (some support extractions of tables in PDF for LLM), OCR-based Document Parser supporting PDF, Layout Analysis, and other types of tools.
+Additionally, [Knowledge extraction tools](https://github.com/WillongWANG/Knowledge-extraction-from-complex-table/blob/main/Knowledge%20extraction%20tools.pdf) collects some knowledge extraction tools, including Document Parser supporting PDF (some support extractions of tables in PDF for LLM), OCR-based Document Parser supporting PDF, Layout Analysis, and other types of tools.

 # Improvements

-I further designed few-shot and chain-of-thought (COT) prompts to test the ability of LLMs to perform table information extraction, understanding, and reasoning tasks.
+I further designed **few-shot** and **chain-of-thought (COT)** prompts to test the ability of LLMs to perform table information extraction, understanding, and reasoning tasks.
 Langchain...

 ## Python Requirements:
 cv2